julienGautier77/PiCam/README.md

 This software is not associated with TELEDYNE .
 Use it at your own risk.

 it use
-PICam™ 5.x SDK from teledyne
+PICam™ 5.x SDK from Teledyne

-the path of dll librairy is :
+The path of dll librairy is :
 libPath: str='C:/Program Files/Princeton Instruments/PICam/Runtime/picam.dll

 If you install Picam sdk somewhere else please change the path in picam.py line 337